camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/index.md

 ---

-Cockpit allows monitoring BPMN Processes.
+Cockpit allows monitoring of BPMN Processes.
 The dashboard is the entry point to the BPMN monitoring features.
 Either select a deployed process definition or search for a process instance.
-This will either take you to the Process Definition View or the Process Instance View.
+This will either take you to the process definition view or the process instance view.